alex-but/I-Went-There-and-Played-a-Bingo/README.md

 This is a super simple web app that allows a group of players to play challenge bingo.

-* The admin adds a list of csv file with 25 challenges and their difficulty from 1 to 10
+* The admin adds a csv file with at least 25 challenges (more is fine) and their difficulty from 1 to 10
 * A user enters his name in a tiny web UI home page with something like "Start this game NOW!!!".
 No registration whatsoever
 * A backend (python) will randomize the challenges in a json named with as `player_name.json` and that has for each challenge:
 ```json